containers/ai-lab-recipes/chatbot-langchain/README.md

 ```
 ### Run image locally

-Make sure your model service is up and running before starting this container image.
+Make sure the playground model service is up and running before starting this container image.
+To start the model service, refer to [the playground document](../playground/README.md)

 ```bash